dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 You can use service account tokens for system-level integrations that do not run on behalf of any one user.
 Assign any permission sets available in dbt Cloud to your service account token, which can vary slightly depending on your plan:

 * Enterprise plans can apply any permission sets available to service tokens.
-* Team plans can apply Account Admin, Member, Job Admin, Read-Only, and Metadata permissions sets to service tokens.
+* Team plans can apply Account Admin, Member, Job Admin, Read-Only, and Metadata permissions set to service tokens.

 You can assign as many permission sets as needed to one token.
 For more on permissions sets, see "[Enterprise Permissions](/docs/cloud/manage-access/enterprise-permissions)."